THE CUSTOMER’S ATTENTION IS PARTICULARLY DRAWN TO THE PROVISIONS OF CLAUSE 8 (LIMITATION OF LIABILITY).

 Services: the services, supplied by TNL Consultancy Ltd to the Customer being the advice on management of their business as detailed within the Deliverables.

-Success: The provision of advice which if implemented correctly would result in either (or a combination of) an increase in revenue, increase in net profit or decrease in expenditure equal to or in excess of the fees paid to TNL Consultancy Ltd for the provision of Services under this contract.
+Success: The provision of advice which if implemented for a trading correctly would result in either (or a combination of) an increase in revenue, increase in net profit or decrease in expenditure equal to or in excess of the fees paid to TNL Consultancy Ltd for the provision of Services under this contract OR:

 Supplier: TNL Consultancy Ltd registered in England and Wales with company number 07580635.

 UK Data Protection Legislation: all applicable data protection and privacy legislation in force from time to time in the UK including the General Data Protection Regulation ((EU) 2016/679); the Data Protection Act 2018; the Privacy and Electronic Communications Directive 2002/58/EC (as updated by Directive 2009/136/EC) and the Privacy and Electronic Communications Regulations 2003 (SI 2003/2426) as amended.